How to Make Beeswax Wraps Cheaply & Easily

 Method

-• Place in the oven for around 5 minutes, until the beeswax has all melted.
+- Place the tray in the oven for around 5 minutes, until the beeswax has all melted.
 Keep an eye on it the whole time to avoid burning.

-• Once all the beeswax has melted remove the tray from the oven and quickly use your silicone basting brush to evenly distribute the beeswax.
-The beeswax will start to set as soon as you take it out of the oven so you want to do this bit very quickly.
+- Once all the beeswax has melted carefully remove the tray from the oven and quickly use your silicone basting brush to evenly distribute the beeswax.
+The beeswax will start to set as soon as you take it out of the oven so you want to do this bit quickly.

-• As soon as you’ve done this use the tongs to remove the fabric and hang it up to dry.
+- As soon as you’ve distributed the wax, use the tongs to remove the fabric and hang it up to dry.
 It will take only minutes to set and then it’s ready for use.
 To do this, using the tongs, I hold my fabric above the tray for a minute to allow the beeswax to set (and to catch any drips).
 I then drape the fabric on my washing line.

-• To remove the beeswax from your oven tray and basting brush, wash them in hot soapy water.
+- To remove the beeswax from your oven tray and basting brush, wash them in very hot soapy water.

 Have fun making these beeswax wraps – I find it can get a bit addictive!